radiantlogic-v8/documentation-new/home-pages/index.md

   > [Alerts for SaaS Deployments](/../../eoc/latest/admin/integrations/manage-integrations)
   > Learn how to configure integrations in SaaS deployments to support alerts triggered by monitored activities.

   > [Alerts configurable from Control Panel](monitoring-and-alerts/alerts)
-  > Learn how to configure alerts in the Control Panel.
+  > Learn about default alerts configured in the Control Panel.
 These alerts can apply for both SaaS and Self-managed deployments.

 </section>